10 Reasons to Support Farmers Markets

 2. Enjoy the Season

 The food you buy at the farmers market is seasonal.
 It is fresh and delicious and reflects the truest flavors.
 Shopping and cooking from the farmers market helps you to reconnect with the cycles of nature in our region.
-As you look forward to asparagus in spring, savor sweet corn in summer, or bake pumpkins in autumn, you reconnect with the earth, the weather, and the turning of the year.
+As you look forward to asparagus and strawberries in spring, tomatoes and sweet corn in summer, persimmons and squash in autumn, and citrus and root vegetables in the winter, you reconnect with the earth and the turning of the seasons.
 Find out what’s in season at your local farmers market right now.

 3. Support Family Farmers and Your Local Economy

-Family farmers need your support, now that large agribusiness dominates food production in the U.S. Small family farms have a hard time competing in the food marketplace.
-Buying directly from the farmer gives them a better return for their produce and gives them a fighting chance in today’s globalized economy.
-According to the Farmers Market Coalition, growers selling locally create four times as many jobs as those not selling locally, and return three times as much of their sales to the local economy compared to those who sell through chains.
+Local, sustainable farms need your support more than ever, since large industrial agribusiness dominates food production.
+Buying directly from the farmer gives them a better return for their produce and gives them a fighting chance in today’s globalized food economy.
+According to the Farmers Market Coalition, growers selling locally create 13 jobs per $1 million in revenue (compared to just 3 jobs for those not selling locally), and generate twice as much economic activity within the region (compared to to producers who are not involved in direct marketing).

 4. Protect the Environment

 Food in the U.S. travels an average of 1,500 miles to get to your plate.
 All this shipping uses large amounts of natural resources (especially fossil fuels), contributes to pollution, and creates trash with extra packaging.
 Conventional agriculture also uses many more resources than sustainable agriculture and pollutes water, land, and air with toxic chemicals.
 Food at the farmers market is transported shorter distances and is generally grown using methods that minimize the impact on the earth.
-According to the American Farmland Trust, 48% of farmers market farmers use integrated pest management techniques, and 81% use soil health practices like cover crops, reduced tillage, and composting.
-At CUESA farmers markets, more than half of the farmers are certified organic.
+According to one study, 48% of farmers market farmers use integrated pest management techniques, and 81% use soil health practices like cover crops, reduced tillage, and composting.

 5. Nourish Yourself and Your Community